It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 The father of Eren and adoptive father of Mikasa, Grisha is a doctor who is highly regarded for his work in the past when he helped cure a plague.
 He was out of town on business when the Colossal Titan broke down the gates of Wall Maria.
 While he vanished afterwards, Eren later remembers that beforehand, he forcefully injected Eren with a strange substance heavily implied to be what gave Eren the power to transform into a Titan.

-- Good Parent: He's shown to be very protective of Eren, particularly the time where he nearly got killed saving Mikasa, and we get a brief shot of him with Broken Tears after hearing of the Titan conquest of Zhiganshina, pleading for the safety of his family.
+- Good Parents: He's shown to be very protective of Eren, particularly the time where he nearly got killed saving Mikasa, and we get a brief shot of him with Broken Tears after hearing of the Titan conquest of Zhiganshina, pleading for the safety of his family.
 He treated Mikasa like she was his own daughter as well.

 - Laser-Guided Amnesia: A side-effect of the serum he injects Eren with.